I would like to change my name, email address or home address?

 I want to unsubscribe from email communications?

 Our emails contain essential information relevant to the NHS Volunteer Responder role, therefore we do not regard them as promotional or marketing emails and this is why we do not offer an unsubscribe option.
-If you wish to stop receiving emails from us, we will of course, stop sending them to you but, unfortunately, this would mean that you will be unable to continue with your role as an NHS Volunteer Responder.
-If you wish to be unsubscribed from the emails, please email email@example.com with your name and a confirmation that you no longer wish to be an NHS Volunteer Responder and that you wish for your data to be removed.
+If you wish to stop receiving emails from us, we will of course, stop sending them to you but, unfortunately, this would mean that you will be unable to continue with your role as an NHS Volunteer Responder and will need to stop volunteering.
+If you wish to be unsubscribed from the emails, please email firstname.lastname@example.org with your name and a confirmation that you no longer wish to be an NHS Volunteer Responder and that you wish for your data to be removed.

 Where can I find out more information about my role and the questions I have?